snchildress/closing-bell/README.md

 - [ ] Validate that a request's start date is before an end date
 - [ ] Swap the placement of one's balance and accrued days
 - [ ] Provide admins the remaining balance of all users
+- [ ] Remove nights and weekends from balance deductions and additions

 ### Additional Functionality